caseyocampo/js-todo-list/README.md

     clamp(MIN, VAL, MAX) is resolved as max()(MIN, min()(VAL, MAX))

-So, as I understand it, font size will be responsive in a way.
+So, as I understand it, font size will be responsive in a way having a minimum value and a maximum value it should fall on or between.

-Here's how I use `clamp` for my `h1` tag:
+Here's how I used `clamp` for my `h1` tag:

 `h1 { font-size: clamp(1rem, 7vw, 2rem); }`